FAQ - Photos Takeout for Mac

 Apple Photos stores original as well as edited file names, but Photos Takeout only keeps the edited names.
 Also, if multiple photos have the same name, they’ll be sequentially numbered e.g. Vacation 1.jpg, Vacation 2.jpg etc.

-2) My current system library on Mac syncs with iCloud.
-I also have a library on EHD that’s too big for Mac or iCloud.
-If I set this as my system library for using with Photos Takeout, won’t it start uploading to iCloud?
+2) I have a System Library that syncs with iCloud.
+I have another huge library on external drive.
+If I set it as system library, won’t it start uploading to iCloud?

 • Temporarily disconnect the Mac from iCloud.
 See how.